List of Trinity College Dublin student organisations: Society For International Affairs (SoFIA)

 The Society for International Affairs (SoFIA) aims to promote the discussion of diplomacy and diplomatic affairs, to give visibility to current international affairs and provide a platform for discussion and networking.
 It also seeks to acquaint students with the activities and mechanisms of embassies and foreign affairs departments and, guide students considering a diplomatic career.

 Traditional Music Society

-DU Traditional Music Society (TradSoc) promotes traditional Irish music, song and dance in the college.
-The society hosts informal music sessions and recitals, runs a céilí band and a lilting choir, as well as organising trips to traditional music festivals in Ireland and the UK.
+DU Traditional Music Society (TradSoc) promotes traditional Irish music in the college and runs workshops and recitals.

 Trinitones

 Trinitones is an all-male acappella ensemble established in 2012 which is one of the four choirs which make up "Trinity College Singers Society", along with Trinity Singers, Boydell Singers and fellow acappella group, Trinity Belles.
 Established in 2012, the group have toured Ireland and Australia and have released several covers of popular songs, most notably a viral music video of an acappella arrangement of Teenage Dirtbag by Wheatus in 2013.